Teaching English in China – Real Teachers’ Experiences

 You can read all about it in my book The Adventures of Doctor X in China.”

-“I have been teaching in Shanghai, China for a little over 2 months now and I’m really enjoying it!
+“I have been teaching English in Shanghai, China for a little over 2 months now and I’m really enjoying it!
 I work for Kid Castle in one of their language schools, teaching children from Kindergarten (3-4yrs) Junior (5-8) and Senior level (8-13) – I have loved the variety that it offers as every class is interesting.

-As much as there are tonnes of great things about TEFL teaching like the energy the kids bring, the reward of seeing them learn and creating bonds with each student…teaching is hard.
+As much as there are tonnes of great things about TEFL in China like the energy the kids bring, the reward of seeing them learn and creating bonds with each student…teaching is hard.
 Sometimes you get kids who don’t listen, don’t want to be there or just don’t take to your lesson plans.
 Like any job, there are good and bad moments.
 I’m learning to be spontaneous, flexible and adaptable.

 On the whole, I am having a positive experience so far and living in Shanghai is awesome.
 I get to travel, be immersed in a different culture and try a new profession – which is what I was looking for!
-I found my job through Gold Star Recruitment, a recruiter for TEFL teachers.”
+I found my job through Gold Star Recruitment, a recruiter for TEFL China teachers.”

 “We’ve been teaching English (and French) for the past 3 years in Sichuan, China.
 It’s been quite the ride and we’ve tried our hand at kindergarten, primary school, middle school and high school during that time.
 We’ve certainly found teaching the older age groups to be easier, the youngsters just require too much energy.

-As with every job I guess it really depends on where you end up.
+As with every TEFL job in China I guess it really depends on where you end up.
 ‘Key’ schools (these are state-funded schools but for students with above-average grades) have some of the most well-behaved kids I’ve ever seen, in the standard public schools things can be a little more rowdy and you might find you have to dedicate more teaching time to games and videos rather than formal classroom lessons just to hold their attention.

 So how did we get there?
 We got into teaching when we were travelling around Asia a few years back.
 After a year of travelling in South-East Asia we reached Yunnan, China.
 This was really intended to be just a quick layover for us, before getting ourselves to Mongolia… We never made it though.
-We liked China so much that we decided to find ourselves jobs and stay for a little while… This was 3 years ago and we’re still here!
+We liked China so much that we decided to find ourselves TEFL jobs and stay for a little while… This was 3 years ago and we’re still here!

-I think if you are looking into teaching in China the province you choose matters a lot.
+I think if you are looking into teaching English in China the province you choose matters a lot.
 It’s a big country and different regions within it may as well be different countries.
 The food, the climate, the language, the degree of modernisation and/or western influences, and the attitudes of the people towards foreigners all differ wildly from place to place, and that’s something you need to consider before deciding whether a suburb of Beijing or a rural town in the inner provinces would suit you better.